Home / Career Guides / Legal Investigator

 How much do legal investigators make?

 Legal investigator salaries vary by experience, industry, education, location, and organization size.
-Additional factors that impact compensation include the complexity of the cases handled, the reputation of their employer, and specializations in specific areas of investigation.
+The complexity of the cases handled, the reputation of their employer, and specializations in specific areas of investigation can also impact compensation.

 Highest paying industries